 In September 2012, I was in Pingyao for the photographic festival.
 While I was there I was interviewed for a podcast about the exhibition I was presenting, which featured the work of three Mexican artists.
 The podcast was for PhotoWorld, a print and web-based art-photography magazine.
 As we talked, the conversation branched out into a more general discussion about photography and, on the basis of that exchange, the interviewer invited me to write a series of articles about Australian photography for the magazine.
 I agreed and, since January 2013, I have been publishing one interview a month in PhotoWorld.

 As 2013 drew to a close, the editor asked if I would continue with the interviews but widen the field internationally.
-So, in 2014, I focused on Latin America; in 2015 all the interviews were with women; in 2017 the concept was staged photography; in 2018 the theme was work that explored notions of the domestic and, in 2019, photographic artists with their own particular ‘way of seeing’.
-Looking forward to 2020, I have begun a series on compassion in photography: images that communicate compassion, and creative practices that are in themselves actively compassionate.
+So, in 2014, I focused on Latin America; in 2015 all the interviews were with women; in 2017 the concept was staged photography; in 2018 the theme was work that explored notions of the domestic; in 2019, photographic artists with their own particular ‘way of seeing’; and in 2020, a series on compassion in photography.

 PhotoWorld is China’s premier art-photography magazine.
 Founded in the early 1980s, it now has a print circulation in excess of 220,000 copies per monthly issue and the official micro-blog has more than 3.4 million followers.